spatialos/gdk-for-unity/docs/setup-and-installing.md

 #### 2. Run the `Playground` locally using SpatialOS

 1. Open Unity and open the Unity project located at`UnityGDK\workers\unity`.
-<br>This causes Unity to generate a Visual Studio solution, `unity.sln`, within `UnityGDK/workers/unity`.
-It also runs `spatial auth login`, which may open browser window prompting you to login to your SpatialOS account.
-If this happens please login.
+<br>Unity will automatically download several required SpatialOS libraries.
+Unity may open a browser window prompting you to login to your SpatialOS account.
+If this happens, please login.
+This will only happen the first time you open you project, or if the version of the required libraries changes.

 1. In the same terminal window, run `spatial local launch`.
 <br>This launches a SpatialOS deployment locally.
 You can open the [Inspector](https://docs.improbable.io/reference/13.0/shared/glossary#inspector) and see what’s happening in the game.